r0kko/fhmoscow-pulse/README.md

-To enable Cyrillic text in exported PDF documents, provide the `PDF_FONT_PATH` variable with the full path to a TrueType font that supports the Russian alphabet, for example `DejaVuSans.ttf`.
+To enable Cyrillic text in exported PDF documents, provide the `PDF_FONT_PATH` variable with the full path to a TrueType font that supports the Russian alphabet (for example `DejaVuSans.ttf`).
 The file is not included in the repository; place it in `assets/fonts` or reference an existing system font.
+If the configured font cannot be read, the service falls back to the default PDF font which may render Cyrillic characters incorrectly.

 Do **not** set `SSL_CERT_PATH` or `SSL_KEY_PATH` so that the Node.js application starts in HTTP mode and relies on nginx for TLS termination.